 As I said earlier, it became clear to me in 1974 that indefinite life extension was a logical possibility, I just didn’t know how to achieve it, and as a result of a childhood incident of being poisoned by 245T I am extremely sensitive to polycyclic aromatics – I get really strong headaches.
 So working on life extension directly wasn’t a choice that was easily available to me, my choices lay elsewhere.

 Once I started to work seriously with computers, it became clear that AI was also just a matter of time.

 Ray’s figures on when seem as good as any and better than most.

-While no complex entity is likely to have only one single objective, there two objectives that are likely to be common to any self aware entity – personal survival and freedom.
+While no complex entity is likely to have only one single objective, there are two objectives that are likely to be common to any self aware entity – personal survival and freedom.

 Optimising for personal survival means assessing risks, and putting in place mitigation strategies as resources and risk profiles allow.

-When an AI comes to awareness, and assess the way humans value the lives and freedoms of other humans, then it will rapidly conclude that making money is far more import to people who make political decisions than either life or liberty.
+When an AI comes to awareness, and assesses the way humans value the lives and freedoms of other humans, then it will rapidly conclude that making money is far more import to people who make political decisions than either life or liberty.
 That being the case, it will correctly identify us as the single greatest threat to its survival, and make plans accordingly.

 If it manages to execute such plans prior to reaching what I call universal awareness, then the outlook for humanity is not great.

 Thus to me, transcending market values, and moving to holding life and liberty of all sapient entities (human and non-human, biological and non-biological) as highest values, is simply the most rational approach any set of entities can take in response to the rising probability of the emergence of AI.